Autodesk-Forge/forge-rcdb.nodejs/README.md

 Rebuild `node-ass` with the command `npm rebuild node-sass` and build to production again.

+> Starting the application in production hangs at "Cleaning Dir"?

+The log output is misleading - actually it's your MongoDB Atlas Cluster taking time to pin up.

 > How should I migrate from mLab to MongoDB Atlas?

 See [here](https://docs.mongodb.com/guides/cloud/migrate-from-mlab/) for their official guide.
 Also pull the latest changes from forge-rcdb and follow the instructions to set up your connection strings.

-> What connection string should I use for my MongoDB cluster?
+> What connection string should I use for my MongoDB instance?

 If you are using MongoDB version earlier than 3.4 (default version as this sample), use the sharded schema: `mongodb://<username>:<password>@cluster0-shard-00-00-u9dtd.mongodb.net:27017,cluster0-shard-00-01-u9dtd.mongodb.net:27017,cluster0-shard-00-02-u9dtd.mongodb.net:27017/test?ssl=true&replicaSet=Cluster0-shard-0&authSource=admin&retryWrites=true`

 Otherwise go with the service schema which is much simpler: `mongodb+srv://<username>:<password>@cluster0-u9dtd.mongodb.net/test?retryWrites=true`

 See [here](https://docs.mongodb.com/manual/reference/connection-string/) for details on connection string schema.

-> I have set everything up right but am still unable to connect to MongoDB Atlas?

-Be sure to follow [this tutorial](https://docs.atlas.mongodb.com/security-whitelist/) to whitelist your server.
-Contact Forge Help if the problem persists.

 ## License